oneeve8/kobble-data/content/The Joyful Mysteries.md

 ::: slide
 The Second Joyful Mystery
 The Visitation
-When Elizabeth heard Mary's greeting, the baby leaped in her womb; and Elizabeth was fil
+When Elizabeth heard Mary's greeting, the baby leaped in her womb; and Elizabeth was filled with the Holy Spirit.
+And she cried out with a loud voice and said, ""
 ##### The Hail Holy Queen

 Hail, holy Queen, Mother of mercy,